Meråker Line: Post-war

 After the war, there were limited resources for new rolling stock and upgrades to the line.
 Multiple units gradually took over passenger trains, and by 1957, no passenger trains to Storlien were hauled by locomotives.
 That year Stavne–Leangen Line opened, allowing trains to bypass Trondheim Central Station.
 The new Di 3 diesel locomotives were put into service in 1961.
 The last steam engine was taken out of service in 1971.
-The introduction of the Di 3 forced an upgrade to the line to allow for an axle load of 18 tonnes.
+Introducing the Di 3 forced an upgrade to the line to allow for an axle load of 18 tonnes.
 The opening of European Road E14 in the 1950s caused a reduction in shorter-haul passenger and freight.
 NSB subsequently cut passenger services to a single daily train, with a Di 3 hauling Swedish carriages through Meråker.
 Trains continuing along the Nordland Line continued to increase.

 Maintenance remained mostly manual until the 1960s, after which a major rationalization plan shifted this work to machines.
-This allowed the line's standard to increase, allowing for heavier and faster trains.
-Hegra, Sona and Flornes Stations were made unmanned in 1970.
+This increased the line's capacity, allowing for heavier and faster trains.
+Hegra, Sona and Flornes Stations were made unstaffed in 1970.

 Freight volumes remained high throughout the following decades.
 In the late 1950s, the Swedish Air Force built a 32 million kroner storage area for aviation fuel at Muruvik.
-The terminal would be a reserve in case of an attack on Sweden, and the Meråker Line was to be used to transport the fuel into Sweden.
-The depot was sold in 1988 to Petrofina, following the Royal Norwegian Air Force's quest to build a pipeline to the NATO-base at Trondheim Airport, Værnes.
+The terminal would be a reserve in case of an attack on Sweden, and the Meråker Line would transport the fuel into Sweden.
+The depot was sold in 1988 to Petrofina, following the Royal Norwegian Air Force's quest to build a pipeline to the NATO base at Trondheim Airport, Værnes.

 As in the past, the Swedish authorities continued to subsidize freight operations on their side, making it profitable for Swedish exports to go via the Baltic Sea.
 However, hopes in Trondheim for their city to act as a major transit port for Swedish cargo never materialized.
-The 1966 opening of Norske Skog Skogn paper mill saw an increase in transport of lumber from Sweden.
-The petroleum transport lasted until the 1980s, when the Muruvik terminal was sold to Norwegian interests.
-A major customer was still Meråker Smelteverk, who used designated trains to haul ore from Muruvik to Kopperå and microsilica in return.
+The 1966 opening of Norske Skog Skogn paper mill saw an increase in the transport of lumber from Sweden.
+The petroleum transport lasted until the 1980s when the Muruvik terminal was sold to Norwegian interests.
+A significant customer was still Meråker Smelteverk, who used designated trains to haul ore from Muruvik to Kopperå and microsilica in return.
 By 1980, cargo volumes were up to the level seen during World War I.